Clayton Cohn

 Dismas House in Nashville, Tennessee

-• Organizes meals for and provides guidance to halfway house residents transitioning out of prison
+• Organized meals for and provided guidance to halfway house residents transitioning out of prison.

 Challah for Hunger at Vanderbilt University

-• Participates in semi-monthly challah-bakes to aid in fundraising for hunger-fighting organizations
+• Participated in semi-monthly challah bakes to aid in fundraising for hunger-fighting organizations.